CEDL2017/homework3-policy-gradient/report.md

 Why the baseline won't introduce bias?

+The baseline minimizes the variance of the gradient estimate, but the baseline does not introduce bias.

 ##### Problem 5: Actor-Critic algorithm (with bootstrapping)
 use the one-step bootstrap for the advantage function